Implicit Feedback Deep Collaborative Filtering Product Recommendation System: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Karthik Raja Kalaiselvi Bhaskar}

-is currently an M.A.Sc Candidate in the Department of Electrical and Computer Engineering at University of Toronto specializing in Machine Learning, advised by Prof. Deepa Kundur and by Prof. Yuri Lawryshyn.
-His research focuses on Deep Learning based Recommendation System.
-Apart from his research, he is also interested in Deep Learning and Deep Reinforcement Learning (DRL) with the focus of transfer learning, imitation learning, Model based Reinforcement Learning and Inverse Reinforcement Learning.
-His ultimate goal is to build agents with human like ability to generalize in real world environments by using data as its own supervision.
-He is also very interested in Reinforcement Learning based CyberSecurity.
-Additional information can be found at: \url{https://karthikraja95.github.io/}. \end{IEEEbiography}
+is currently working as a Student Researcher at Vector Institute advised by Prof. Bo Wang and an M.A.Sc graduate in the Department of Electrical and Computer Engineering at University of Toronto specialized in Machine Learning, advised by Prof. Deepa Kundur and by Prof. Yuri Lawryshyn.
+His current research focuses on at the intersection of Machine Learning, Computational Biology, and Natural Language Processing..
+Apart from my research, He is also interested in Deep Learning and Deep Reinforcement Learning with the focus of transfer learning, imitation learning, model-based RL.
+His ultimate goal is to build robust, privacy-preserved, and interpretable algorithms with human like ability to generalize in real-world environments by using data as its own supervision.
+Additional information can be found at: \url{https://www.comm.utoronto.ca/~kbhaskar/}. \end{IEEEbiography}